tgvoskuilen/PasswordLocker/README.md

 Password Locker
 ====================
-Password Locker is an open source cross-platform homebrewing program built with wxPython.
+Password Locker is an open source cross-platform program built with wxPython.
 It is for storing your website passwords and other information in a securely encrypted file.
 It can be used in conjunction with a cloud service such as Dropbox or SkyDrive to securely back up your password lists.